cassiebreviu/FormRecognizer/README.md

-# Extract Data from PDFs using Form Recognizer
+# Extract Data from PDFs using Form Recognizer with Code or Without!

 Form recognizer is a powerful tool to help build a variety of document machine learning solutions.
 It is one service however its made up of many prebuilt models that can perform a variety of essential document functions.
 You can even custom train a model using supervised or unsupervised learning for tasks outside of the scope of the prebuilt models!
-Read more about all the features of Form Recognizer here.
+Read more about all the features of Form Recognizer [here](https://docs.microsoft.com/en-us/azure/cognitive-services/form-recognizer/overview?tabs=v2-1).
 In this example we will be looking at how to use one of the prebuilt models in the Form Recognizer service that can extract the data from a PDF document dataset.
-Our documents are invoices with common data fields so we are able to use the prebuilt model without using the labeling tool.
+Our documents are invoices with common data fields so we are able to use the prebuilt model without having to build a customized model.

 Sample Invoice:
 ![img](/imgs/invoice.png)